kenBayama/clinical_data/README.md

 			python -m datapipeline --task process

-***The process stage allow you to transform the cleaned data into a bond graph which is represented throught four differents files linked through there foreign keys :***
+***The process stage allow you to transform the cleaned data into a bond graph which is represented throught three differents files linked through there foreign keys to one file, drug.json :***

->pubmed.json, clinical_trials.json, drug.json, journal.json
+>pubmed.json
+>clinical_trials.json
+>drug.json
+>journal.json

 To get to this result the following processing stages were required :
 	-	Storing all relevant informationa about each files in a class of object called a file_object